-- There is no evidence that people who claim to have had religious experiences are telling the truth. - Factors such as certain foods, drugs and alcohol make people have strange feelings. - There have been times when there seems to be an increase in reported religious experiences. - If God is able to give people religious experiences that they cannot deny, why doesn't He give them to everyone so there is no doubt that God exists? - People who have religious experiences have often had some form of religious upbringing.
+- There is no evidence that people who claim to have had religious experiences are telling the truth. - Factors such as certain foods, drugs and alcohol make people have strange feelings.
+Could these experiences be people misunderstanding them? - There have been times when there seems to be an increase in reported religious experiences.
+Could this suggest that people jump on a 'bandwagon'?
+Or is it that people feel more comfortable coming forward with their own valid experience? - If God is able to give people religious experiences that they cannot deny, why doesn't He give them to everyone so there is no doubt that God exists? - People who have religious experiences have often had some form of religious upbringing.
 Could this mean that they are more likely to think that a mysterious experience has an obvious explanation?